 Please see Issues for a complete and detailed listing of therapeutic areas covered.

-Individual psychotherapy is available in person at my W. Los Angeles office, by phone or by skype anywhere.
+Individual psychotherapy is available in person at my W. Los Angeles office, by phone or by skype or zoom.

 Feel free to contact me for a free telephone or email consultation to see if individual or group therapy might be right for you.
 I look forward to hearing from you.
 Contact Julie